Back to Blog

 • Adobe: Down 7%

-Even Indian IT giants were not spared—Infosys ADRs dropped 5.5%, Wipro fell nearly 5%.
+Even Indian IT giants weren't spared.
+Infosys ADRs dropped 5.5%, Wipro fell nearly 5%.

-Here is the twist: the plugins are essentially structured prompts and workflow configurations.
-There is no proprietary legal AI model, no special reasoning engine.
-It is just Claude with better instructions.
+This is the part that should bother software executives more than the stock chart.
+The plugins are structured prompts and workflow configurations.
+No proprietary legal AI model.
+No special reasoning engine.
+It's Claude with better instructions.

 The plugins cover: